With the arrival of autumn comes the opportunity to enjoy delicious seasonal fall ingredients once again.

-Meet Our Registered Dietician
+Meet Our Registered Dietitian

-Our Taste of the Season program was created by our registered dietician, Alaina Hoschke, who enjoys creating healthy, flavorful delicacies that take advantage of seasonal ingredients.
+Our Taste of the Season program was created by our registered dietitian, Alaina Hoschke, who enjoys creating healthy, flavorful delicacies that take advantage of seasonal ingredients.
 This gives her a chance to be creative and, best of all, bring some edible joy to our residents.

 “I love being able to know that we are making a positive impact in our residents’ lives.
 I know that we are providing something that others might not, and we certainly do better than others, as well,” Hoschke says.
 “And I love knowing what they are looking forward to when they come down for their meals at lunch and dinner.”